Protein biosynthesis: Translation

 The ribosome initially attaches to the mRNA at the start codon (AUG) and begins to translate the molecule.
-The mRNA nucleotide sequence is read in triplets; three adjacent nucleotides in the mRNA molecule correspond to a single codon.
+The mRNA nucleotide sequence is read in codons (three adjacent nucleotides in the mRNA molecule correspond to a single codon).
 Each tRNA has an exposed sequence of three nucleotides, known as the anticodon, which are complementary in sequence to a specific codon that may be present in mRNA.
 For example, the first codon encountered is the start codon composed of the nucleotides AUG.
 The correct tRNA with the anticodon (complementary 3 nucleotide sequence UAC) binds to the mRNA using the ribosome.
 This tRNA delivers the correct amino acid corresponding to the mRNA codon, in the case of the start codon, this is the amino acid methionine.
 The next codon (adjacent to the start codon) is then bound by the correct tRNA with complementary anticodon, delivering the next amino acid to ribosome.
 The ribosome then uses its peptidyl transferase enzymatic activity to catalyze the formation of the covalent peptide bond between the two adjacent amino acids.

 The ribosome then moves along the mRNA molecule to the third codon.
 The ribosome then releases the first tRNA molecule, as only two tRNA molecules can be brought together by a single ribosome at one time.
 The next complementary tRNA with the correct anticodon complementary to the third codon is selected, delivering the next amino acid to the ribosome which is covalently joined to the growing polypeptide chain.
 This process continues with the ribosome moving along the mRNA molecule adding up to 15 amino acids per second to the polypeptide chain.
 Behind the first ribosome, up to 50 additional ribosomes can bind to the mRNA molecule forming a polysome, this enables simultaneous synthesis of multiple identical polypeptide chains.
 Termination of the growing polypeptide chain occurs when the ribosome encounters a stop codon (UAA, UAG, or UGA) in the mRNA molecule.
 When this occurs, no tRNA can recognise it and a release factor induces the release of the complete polypeptide chain from the ribosome.
-Dr. Har Gobind Khorana, a scientist originating from India, decoded the RNA sequences for about 20 amino acids.
-He was awarded the Nobel Prize in 1968, along with two other scientists, for his work.